Riizade/Homebrew-Garbage/rules.md

 Combat
 =====
 Combat in this system is deadly.
-Enemies are felled in a single swipe, and you yourself can similarly be incapacitated in a single attack.
+Enemies are felled in a single blow, and you yourself can similarly be incapacitated in a single attack.
 This is to help speed up combat and to make the in-game combat feel much more hectic and unpredictable.
 Even the best warrior can be hit by a lucky attack and be rendered unable to fight.

 Initiative
 -----